 If you lose your job while you are on sick leave, this does not mean that you will lose your sickness benefits.
 Nor does it mean that you have to pay social security and health insurance during the rest of your sick leave.
 However, you can only register with the Jobcentre once your sick leave ends.
 Again, the conditions for unemployment benefit are the same as those mentioned above.

 Tip: What is an employee entitled to if they get sick?
 What benefits is a worker entitled to if they fall ill for a long period of time and how long does the employer have to keep their job?
-Can he be required to work at least part of the time while he is home sick?
+Can he or she be required to work at least part of the time while he or she is home sick?
 Read our next article to find out.

-You can register with the Job Centre without claiming benefits and without being unemployed.
+You can register with the Job Centre without claiming benefits.
 However, in this case you will not be registered as a jobseeker but as a jobseeker.
 Jobseekers in this case are people who have a job but want to change it or feel threatened by losing it.
 As a jobseeker, the Job Centre will then find you suitable employment.
 You are also entitled to other services provided by the Job Centre, such as paid retraining courses.

 Tip: Planning to quit your job?
 We will review and possibly edit and complete the notice you have written or prepare a flawless, tailor-made notice.
 We will advise you on how to proceed if, for example, your employer does not want to accept your resignation.
 If the situation should escalate in any way, we will advise on what evidence to provide.

 You can register with the Job Centre in person at your place of residence.
-However, you can now register with the Job Centre remotely and online, using a data box or email with an electronic signature.
+However, from 2024, you can also register remotely with the Job Centre online, using a data box or email with an electronic signature.
 Alternatively, you can send your application by post or hand it in in person at any Job Centre.

 If you are also applying for unemployment benefits, you will need to provide additional documents: